osama-ata/Alt-Ctrl-Proj/docs/code2tutorial/08_dcma14_analysis_.md

 Manually going through a large schedule to check each of these points for every activity and relationship would be incredibly time-consuming.

-The `DCMA14` class in PyP6Xer-dev is designed to automate this process.
+The `DCMA14` class in Alt-Ctrl-Proj is designed to automate this process.
 You give it your loaded schedule data, and it runs through these 14 checks, calculating metrics and identifying problematic areas.
 It's like having a built-in schedule health checker!

 The **central use case** for `DCMA14` is to get a quick, standardized report on the quality of your schedule based on these well-established criteria.